Intertwining periods, L-functions and local-global principles for distinction of automorphic representations: A partial converse for the Guo-Jacquet Conjecture

 We recall that $\eta_{E/F}$ designates the quadratic character of $F^\times$ attached to $E/F$ by local class field theory when $E/F$ is a field extension, whereas by convention $\eta_{E/F}$ is defined as the trivial character of $F^\times$ when $E\simeq F\times F$.

 Let $\D$ be a central division algebra of degree $d$ over $F$.
 Let $m$ be an integer and assume further that $m$ is even if either $d$ is odd or $E\simeq F\times F$.
 If $d$ is even and $E$ is a field then it imbeds in $\D$ and we denote by $\mathcal{C}$ the centralizer of $E$ in $\D$ and set $H=\GL_m(\mathcal{C})$.
 Otherwise, $m$ is even and we set $H=\GL_{m/2}(\D_E)$.
-We recall the following $\epsilon$-dichotomy conjecture, when $E$ is a field it was formulated by Prasad and Takloo-Bighash in \cite{MR2806111}. \begin{conjecture}[$\epsilon$-dichotomy] For an irreducible, essentially square-integrable representation $\delta$ of $\GL_m(\D)$ we have that $\delta$ is $H$-distinguished if and only if the following two conditions are satisfied: \begin{enumerate} \item $\JL(\delta)$ is symplectic, that is, its Langlands parameter preserves a symplectic form; \item the following equality holds:
+We recall the following $\epsilon$-dichotomy theorem.
+When $E$ is a field it was formulated by Prasad and Takloo-Bighash as a conjecture in \cite{MR2806111}.